-In an appeal of a Fast-Track SWIFT decision, the panel may be selected from the "public," "advertising agency," and/or "advertiser" members.
+The panel may be selected from the "public," "advertising agency," and/or "advertiser" members.
 The NARB Chair has absolute discretion to choose which types of members will comprise the panel.
 The panel will be comprised of no fewer than 3 members; a concurring vote of a majority of 2 members is required to decide any substantive question before the panel.
 The panel will meet at the call of NARB.
 The NARB Panel Chair will preside over its meetings, hearings, and deliberations.
 Any panel member may write a separate concurring or dissenting opinion, which will be published with the majority opinion.
-In an appeal of a Fast-Track SWIFT or Fast-Track SWIFT-